-Marble Canyon is the technically not the Grand Canyon – it’s the part of the canyon in northern Arizona from Lee’s Ferry to the confluence with the Little Colorado River, which marks the beginning of the Grand Canyon.
+Marble Canyon is technically not the Grand Canyon – it’s part of the canyon in northern Arizona from Lee’s Ferry to the confluence with the Little Colorado River, which marks the beginning of the Grand Canyon.
 This colorful part of the canyon is worth seeing.
 However, there is no marble there – it’s actually polished limestone.
 But John Wesley Powell, the Colorado River explorer, named it Marble Canyon because the polished limestone looked like marble.

 Lake Powell is a man-made reservoir on the Colorado River in Utah and Arizona.
 It’s a very popular vacation spot where you’ll find numerous houseboats and water sports.